miahuang1/participatory-mapping-/README.md

 # Screenshots to illustrate the Project's function
 ![Funtion of Add Comment](https://raw.githubusercontent.com/kdubkdub/participatory-mapping/main/img/test.png)

+- Users can click to place a marker and write their suggestions in a pop-up box
+- Users can hover over a marker to view what other users have written
+- Incorporate a system for users to suggest improvements or report issues with the map.

+# Target Audience
+- Individuals who are traveling to Seattle or food enthusiasts who enjoy local flavors.
+- Visual map-makers who are aspiring to create their own PGIS maps.
+- Small business owners in Seattle who want to increase their visibility and attract more customers.

 # Applied libraries and Web Services
 - Mapbox
 - pgAdmin 4